Ode to Senior Level 2

 Gorgeous Senior Level 2, The Headliners of ProAthletics 2010-2011, CHEERSPORT Champs

 "Please refrain from approaching an athlete if they are with their team" was a comment Tweeted by a coach from a nationally renowned gym at NCA.
-It could have been The MAJORS, Champions League or, of course, Worlds which feature the most accomplished Level 5 athletes.
-Some fans can't help themselves when they see their "idols:" they see them on magazine covers and defying gravity at our own gyms.
+It could have been The MAJORS, Champions League or, of course, Worlds featuring the most accomplished Level 5 athletes.
+Some fans can't help themselves when they catch a glimpse of their "idols” in real time: they see them on magazine covers and defying gravity at our own gyms.
 Level 4 and 5 athletes are absolutely breathtaking to watch.

 But this Certifiably CheerMAD blog is for the CheerMADs of athletes on Level 2 teams.
 Those of us who know what it’s like to have a persistent, determined and hardworking child who won’t get the chance to go to Worlds but whose entire world is Allstars.